canonical/ubuntu-pro-client/docs/index.rst

 Ubuntu Pro Client
 #################

-`Ubuntu Pro`_ is a suite of security services provided by Canonical.
+`Ubuntu Pro`_ is a suite of additional services provided by Canonical on top of Ubuntu.
 Whether you’re an enterprise customer deploying systems at scale or want security patching for your personal Ubuntu LTS at home, the Ubuntu Pro Client (``pro``) is the command-line tool that will help you manage the services you need.

 The Ubuntu Pro Client comes pre-installed on every Ubuntu system.
 You can run ``pro help`` in your terminal window to see a list of the ``pro``